-Staff's Tier Recommendation Policy Goal 1 Age-Friendly Housing Policy Options b Promote New Age-Friendly Housing 2 15% of new or renovated units (10% ADA plus an additional 5% age friendly) to meet age friendly housing criteria within the next 5 years.
-2 Supply-Side Housing Policy Options а Increase Ownership Inclusionary Percentage 1 Council consideration of amended ordinance for adoption by Fall 2021 b Promote ADUs 1 200 new ADUs within the next 5 years d Up-Zone Land to Facilitate Increase Res Development 1 Compete enough rezonings to accommodate the City's 6th cycle RHNA (estimated at 12,000) before adoption of the next Housing Element 3 Demand-Side Housing Policy Options а Adopt a Right to Lease Ordinance 2 Council consideration of ordinance by June 2022 b Adopt a Tenant Protection/Relocation Assistance Requirement 1 Council consideration of ordinance by Fall 2021 4 Mobile Home Park Policy Options b Memorandum of Understanding/Accord 1 Staff is recommending a one year timeframe to implement the MOU.
-A six month check with Council will inform how much progress has been made.
-If any Park Owners fail to comply or participate by that time, the Council can choose to end the MOU and immediately begin on the Rent Stabilization Ordinance.
+Approved Tier Policy Goal 1 Age-Friendly Housing Policy Options b Promote New Age-Friendly Housing 2 Promote 15% of new or renovated units (10% ADA plus an additional 5% age friendly) to meet age friendly housing criteria within the next 5 years.
+2 Supply-Side Housing Policy Options а Increase Ownership Inclusionary Percentage 1 Council consideration of amended ordinance for 15% inclusionary by Summer 2021 b Promote ADUs 1 200 new ADUs within the next 5 years d Up-Zone Land to Facilitate Increase Res Development 1 Compete enough rezonings to accommodate the City's 6th cycle RHNA (estimated at 13,000) before adoption of the next Housing Element.
+Shall only include the following specific plan areas: El Camino Real, Moffett Park, and Lawrence Station.
+3 Demand-Side Housing Policy Options а Adopt a Right to Lease Ordinance 1 Council consideration of ordinance by Fall 2021 b Adopt a Tenant Protection/Relocation Assistance Requirement 2 Council consideration of ordinance by Fall 2022 4 Mobile Home Park Policy Options а Rent Stabilization Ordinance 2 A six month check with Council will inform h much progress has been made, that meetin will be scheduled no earlier than 6 months fro b Memorandum of Understanding/Accord 1 December 8, 2020 when the formal MOU workplan will be approved If any Park Owners fail to comply or participate by that time, the Council can choose to end the MOU and immediately begin on the Rent Stabilization Ordinance.